 These are the sushi spots that I can not do without, and if they did not exist in Denver, life would suck for me.
 The ranking is in descending order from the best in Denver to a worthy spot to eat sushi.

 The first section is a quick blurb, a pic, pros and cons, and a sampling of their pricing.

-The OG of the bunch is the Matsuhisa family of restaurants, whereas Nobu is the global brand with its partners Robert DeNiro and Meir Teper.
+The OG of the bunch is the Matsuhisa family of restaurants, whereas Nobu is the global brand (heard in rap songs) with its partners Robert DeNiro and Meir Teper.